hackoregon/linux-laptop-setup/README.md

             Shutdown this notebook server (y/[n])?

         Enter "y" to shut down Jupyter.

-        To run a Jupyter notebook server accessible to other machines on the local area network, type `./serve-jupyter`.
-This will open a Jupyter notebook server listening on 0.0.0.0:8888.
-The script runs `ifconfig` so you can see what your machine's IP address is.
-Browse to that IP address port 8888 from another machine.
     -   Database / SQL / GIS: Install PostgreSQL and PostGIS by typing `./postgres`.
 This will install PostgreSQL and PostGIS and create a PostgreSQL super-user with the same user ID as your Linux user ID.

         Note that as installed, the PostgreSQL service is only accessible inside the workstation / laptop.
 If you need to expose it to a local area network, you'll need to do some configuration.
     -   QGIS and PgAdmin3 GUI tools: Type `./qgis-pgadmin3` to install PgAdmin3, the QGIS (Quantum GIS) desktop GUI, and the QGIS map server.
-    -   VirtualBox and Vagrant hosting (64-bit VA only): If you want to host VirtualBox guests or Vagrant boxes, type `./vbox-vagrant`.
+    -   VirtualBox and Vagrant hosting (64-bit VA bare metal only): If you want to host VirtualBox guests or Vagrant boxes, type `./vbox-vagrant`.
 During the installation you'll be asked to accept the VirtualBox Extension Pack's Personal Use and Evaluation License (PUEL).
 You will need to log out and back in again after the install to join the `vboxusers` group.
 In theory this works on a 32-bit host but I don't recommend it.
     -   Git Large File Storage: we used this last year for Crop Compass.
 Note that GitHub charges money for both storage and download bandwidth for this, so be careful!
 If you need it, type `./git-lfs`.

 Advanced tools